RGBProd/nodeverse/README.md

 ## AnYtHiNG ElSe?!???
 Yes, this project is under the Apache-2.0 License.
-If you do not know what that License does, just read it isn't that long.
+If you do not know what that is..
+Just check it.
-~~And also, don't host this clone yet, it is not fully finished~~